 Your product roadmap should be like the Zen garden of your working materials.
 Yes, it needs to serve as the strategic guide for your product.
 But it should also be a place—maybe even the only place—you can go anytime to find a clear, clutter-free, calming reminder of the plan and goals you’ve set for your product.

 If your product roadmap is anything less than a Zen-garden-like guide—heck, if it’s anything less than beautiful—you need to ask yourself a few questions.
-Here’s how to tame the product roadmap chaos.
+Moreover, if you’re currently afraid of your roadmap, here’s how to tame the product roadmap chaos.

 5 Questions You’ll Need to Answer Correctly to Tame the Product Roadmap Chaos